kabirweb/wp-welcome-message/readme.txt

 1. Fix home page issue
 2. Add template
 3. Add user logged-in or not logged-in option
+3. Add only for fist time visit option

 == Upgrade notice ==
 No upgrade yet